 Even in recent times, Lachish has still drawn blood.
 British archaeologist James Leslie Starkey was the first chief excavator of Tel Lachish, working there in the 1930s (his team revealed the Lachish Letters).
 In 1938, Starkey was robbed and killed by Arab terrorists on his way from Lachish to Jerusalem.
 It is believed that Starkey was murdered in revenge after a dispute with landowners at Lachish, after his desired place of excavation was expropriated from the landowners and not fully reimbursed.
 A leading terrorist held responsible for Starkey’s death was killed months later in a battle with the British.

 Since that time, however, Lachish has been excavated peaceably with no such troubles.
 And while Jerusalem remains the most significant Judahite city, its heavy population, multiple destruction and reoccupation layers, and unique current political situation unfortunately make it an extremely limited area to excavate.
 Not so, however, with the second-most important biblical Judahite city—that of Lachish.
-From this city we have been able to gain a greater understanding of Israel’s history, with a broad array of tangible remains that can be seen and touched, giving us an amazingly glimpse into Israel’s history.
+From this city we have been able to gain a greater understanding of Israel’s history, with a broad array of tangible remains that can be seen and touched, giving us an amazing glimpse into Israel’s history.